touhidalam69/SteemitResteemApplication/README.md

 ### [Demonstration Images added on Installation Folder in Details]

 ### Resteemed Log
-#### 1. Application will generate resteemed Log for every single Resteemed data which you can find on resteemed.JSON file.
+##### 1. Application will generate resteemed Log for every single Resteemed data which you can find on resteemed.JSON file.

+##### 2. Application will generate resteemed Error Log which you can find on resteemedError.JSON file.